6% Female Performance Research Laboratories

 Marissa is the primary investigator at 6% Performance Labs.
 She is an Assistant Professor in the Human Physiology and Nutrition Department at the University of Colorado Colorado Springs (UCCS).
 Marissa completed her PhD in Human Performance at Indiana University in Dr. Robert Chapman's lab studying the effects of high altitude on endurance performance and her postdoctoral fellowship with Dr. Stephen Carter at Indiana University, studying exercise and nutrition interventions to address disparities in the cardiovascular health of postmenopausal women.

 As a former - and frequently injured -Division I cross country and track athlete, the main purpose of her research is to improve the knowledge base available for coaches, practitioners, and athletes working with female athletes.
-She is an avid mountain and trail runner and lives in Colorado Springs with her husband and two cats Nook-Nook and Cheyenne.
+She is an avid mountain and trail runner and lives in Colorado Springs, CO.

 Katie Rainsberger